Beware of the mobile phone tax trap 📱

-It's this final condition that often catches out micro companies that blissfully pay for the director's mobile phone bill whilst the contract remains in the director's personal name.
+It's this final condition that often catches out small companies, which might be paying for the director's mobile phone bills whilst the contract remains in the director's personal name.

-Whilst a seemingly minor technicality the tax treatment of reimbursement of mobile phone costs in this way triggers a costly Benefit-in-Kind Income Tax and National Insurance charge.
+Whilst a seemingly minor technicality, the tax treatment of reimbursement of mobile phone costs triggers a costly Benefit-in-Kind Income Tax and National Insurance charge.

-It has been reported that HMRC are taking a strict line on this matter, and when discovered, ordering assessments of often 4 years underpaid taxes averaging £500 before penalties and interest.
+HMRC is taking a strict stance on this matter, and when discovered, order assessments of often 4 years underpaid taxes averaging £800 before penalties and interest.

 What’s the solution?

-First of all, call your mobile provider to ask about their procedure for transferring the contract to the company (personally I found this surprisingly straight forward)
+First of all, call your mobile provider to ask about their procedure for transferring the contract to the company (I found this surprisingly straightforward)

-If there are extra charges to make the change during your contract, then wait until you’re out of your contract and try again – this is usually the easiest time to transfer your contract and you’re usually offered the same price as personal rate tariffs
+If there are extra charges to make the change in-contract, wait until you’re out-of-contract and try again – you'll usually be offered the same price as personal rate tariffs.

-Essentially, in our experience, it’s easier and cheaper than most people realise to review your mobile contracts yourself before HMRC do!
+In our experience, it’s easier and cheaper than most people realise to review your mobile contracts yourself before HMRC does!

 Would you like help to pay less tax?
 Feel free to get in touch or check out our related posts 👇